 The common Traceroute utility is also very handy.
 Traceroute works by exploiting a feature of the Internet Protocol called Time to Live (TTL).
 It reveals the path IP packets travel between two systems by sending out consecutive UDP packets with ever-increasing TTLs.
 As each router processes an IP packet, it decrements the TTL.
 When the TTL reaches zero, it sends back a "TTL exceeded" ICMP message to the origination.
-Therefore, routers with DNS entries reveal the name of routers, network affiliation
+Therefore, routers with DNS entries reveal the name of routers, network affiliation and geographic location.

 A utility called Visual Trace by McAfee displays the traceroute output visually either in map view, node view and IP view.